SergeyGyzhev/rsschool-cv/cv.md

 #### +375 (44) 718 50 22

 ### My goals
 I'm 34.
 I'm devorced.
+I was born and live in Gomel Belarus.
 My goal learn coding at this year.
 I'm kind and i love work at IT community.
 I love technology.
 I think it's a new stage for the people in our live.
 I worked with conception "no-code".
 I created about 10 comercial project used CMS Joomla and Wordpress.
 That's all.

 ### Do you learn Programming language?
 I'm learned Pascal and Delphi in 2006.
 I used a little JavaScript.
 I don't know can i write about HTML and CSS because it's not Programming language but i finished little courses and work keeping at my repository.
 [Link to repository] [https://github.com/SergeyGyzhev/Result.school]